Thursday, 12 February 2009

 How many of your whip-tailed seeds made it home?

-I suppose you’re gone now,
+I suppose you’re gone now, burned

 or buried, dog-tagged in stone,